 Augmented reality (AR), a technology that superimposes a computer-generated image on a user’s view of the real world is taking off in the retail sector.

 While virtual reality requires specialized electronic equipment like a headset or goggles to simulate a completely alternate visual environment, augmented reality uses a smartphone or tablet to merge digital components with real-life objects — in a way that they enhance one another but are still obviously distinct.

 Usage is expected to continue to grow and expand: According to the Harvard Business Review, investments in AR and VR by the retail industry could reach $30 billion by 2020.

-Augmented reality in action
+Augmented Reality in Action

 Sephora’s Virtual Artist app uses augmented reality to allow consumers to apply makeup and learn new tips without having to go to a store.

 Home goods retailers are rolling out platforms that use AR to virtually place an item like a couch or lamp in a shopper’s home so they can visualize what the piece would look like.

 Home goods are not the only retail segments adapting AR technology to increase convenience and personalization for their consumers.

 So, if a shopper is searching for gluten-free crackers, they can be highlighted in the aisle while other, non-gluten free products fade out of vision.
 Or, if someone is looking to try a new recipe, AR can guide them to quickly and easily find all of the ingredients needed.

-Benefitting both the customer and retailer
+Benefitting Both the Customer and Retailer

 While many retailers have both online and offline marketplaces, they tend to have different appeals.
 AR brings some of the best aspects of online shopping to physical stores – namely, better communication, more personalization and deeper engagement.

 Many brands are struggling against the myriad of growing purely online retailers.
 AR technology offers brick-and-mortar stores a competitive advantage by allowing them to blend digital and physical shopping to create a unique experience.

 For consumers, it could mean a better shopping experience with their favorite brands.
 As technology advances and AR becomes more powerful, there will likely continue to be an even higher level of personalization of the in-store experience.

 Reonomy offers CRE professionals real-time access to the data points they need to grow their business — from debt and sales history to zoning and building owner information.
-Try Reonomy National for free today.